 Herbert Walther Award

-Recognizing distinguished contributions in quantum optics and atomic physics as well as leadership in the international scientific community.
-This award is co-sponsored by Deutsche Physikalische Gesellschaft (DPG) and OSA.
+Presented for distinguished contributions in quantum optics and atomic physics as well as leadership in the international scientific community.
+This award is co-sponsored by OSA and Deutsche Physikalische Gesellschaft (DPG).

 There are no membership or country of residence restrictions for nominators.

-There are no membership or country of residence restrictions for nominees.
-Note - the nominee does not participate in the process, and accordingly, self-nomination is not permitted.
+1. There are no membership or country of residence restrictions for nominees.

 2. Award citation (no more than 35 words), which typically starts with “for” and should be concise, but broad enough to encompass the nominee’s contributions.

-3. A one-page narrative/support statement describing the nominee's outstanding contributions to quantum optics and atomic physics, as well as leadership in the international scientific community.
+3. An original, one-page narrative/support statement describing the nominee's outstanding contributions to quantum optics and atomic physics, as well as leadership in the international scientific community.

 4. Nominee's resume or CV, listing educational background, positions held, and highlighting key: positions, patents, awards, honors, activities, volunteer service, publications, and reports or product releases.